conrado85/conrado85/README.md

 ***

-# 👋 sobre mi.
+# 👋 About me.

-**Soy un desarrollador web** orientado a la solución de problemas, con experiencia tanto en frontend como en backend.
-Me interesa colaborar en proyectos que impulsen la innovación tecnológica y aporten valor a las empresas mediante el uso de tecnologías modernas.
+**I am a web developer** focused on problem-solving, with experience in both frontend and backend.
+I am interested in collaborating on projects that drive technological innovation and add value to companies through the use of modern technologies.

 ***

-# 👀 Experiencia laboral.
+# 👀 Work Experience.

- ## **No Country** - Simulación Laboral (2024)
+ ## **No Country** - Work Simulation (2024)

-* Participe en el Desarrollo del diseño.
+* Participated in design development.
-* Colaboré en la maquetación y desarrollo de interfaces de usuario utilizando React y Tailwind CSS.
+* Collaborated in the layout and development of user interfaces using React and Tailwind CSS.
-* Integré APIs REST para conectar el frontend con el backend, mejorando la comunicación del sistema en un 20%.
+* Integrated REST APIs to connect the frontend with the backend, improving system communication by 20%.
-* Implementé técnicas de optimización como lazy loading y compresión de imágenes, lo que redujo el tiempo de carga de la aplicación en un 15%.
+* Implemented optimization techniques such as lazy loading and image compression, reducing application load times by 15%.

-# 👋 Educacion.
+# 👋 Education.

 ## **Digital House** (2023)

-* ### Programador Web Full Stack - Graduado.
+* ### Full Stack Web Developer - Graduate.
-    * Maquetar un sitio web adaptado a los diferentes dispositivos.
+    * Designed a website adapted to different devices.
-    * Incorporar el manejo de buenas prácticas en proyectos.
+    * Applied best practices in project management.
-    * Conocer y utilizar las herramientas para crear una validación del lado del cliente
+    * Gained expertise in tools for creating client-side validation.
-    * Organizar el código de manera eficiente y escalable bajo el patrón de diseño MVC.
+    * Organized code efficiently and scalable under the MVC design pattern.
-    * Desarrollo de aplicaciones full stack con React y Node.js.
+    * Full stack application development with React and Node.js.
-    * Cómo un ORM facilita la persistencia de los objetos en la base de datos y conocer modelos y su representación de las tablas.
+    * Learned how ORM simplifies object persistence in the database and understanding models and their representation of tables.
-    * Creación de APIs y manejo de bases de datos SQL.
+    * API creation and SQL database management.

 ## **Educación IT** (2017-2021)

-* ### Certificaciones obtenidas.
+* ### Certifications obtained.
     * Java
-        * Fundamentos de Java.
+        * Java fundamentals.
-        * Sintaxis y semántica.
+        * Syntax and semantics.
-        * Estructuras de control de flujo.
+        * Control flow structures.
-        * Aplicación de constantes y variables.
+        * Application of constants and variables.
-        * Realización de sentencias condicionales.
+        * Writing conditional statements.
-        * Vectores: creación, usos y arreglos.
+        * Arrays: creation, uses, and arrangements.
-        * Métodos: funciones y procedimientos.
+        * Methods: functions and procedures.

-    * Bases de Datos
+    * Databases
-        * Fundamentos de las Bases de Datos.
+        * Database fundamentals.
-        * Lenguaje SQL.
+        * SQL language.
-        * Estructuras de consulta.
+        * Query structures.
-        * Operadores, cláusulas y sentencias.
+        * Operators, clauses, and statements.
-        * Manipulación de datos.
+        * Data manipulation.
-        * Registros y agrupamientos.
+        * Records and grouping.
-        * Construcción de un modelo de Base de Datos.
+        * Building a database model.
-        * Tópicos avanzados.
+        * Advanced topics.

-    * Programación orientada a objetos.
+    * Object-Oriented Programming (OOP)
-        * Fundamentos del Paradigma de Objetos
+        * Fundamentals of the Object Paradigm.
-        * Modelos, clases e instancias
+        * Models, classes, and instances.
-        * Cómo utilizar constructores
+        * How to use constructors.
-        * Visibilidad y encapsulamiento
+        * Visibility and encapsulation.
-        * Mecanismo de herencia
+        * Inheritance mechanism.
-        * Poliformismo
+        * Polymorphism.
-        * Interpretar diagramas básicos de UML
+        * Interpreting basic UML diagrams.

-# 👋 Habilidades.
+# 👋 Skills.

 * Frontend: React, Tailwind CSS, Material UI, Bootstrap, Shadcn/UI, JavaScript, HTML, CSS.
-* Backend: Node.js, Express.js, SQL, JWT, APIs REST.
+* Backend: Node.js, Express.js, SQL, JWT, REST APIs.
-* Herramientas: GitHub, Slack, Trello, Figma, Visual Studio Code, Postman.
+* Tools: GitHub, Slack, Trello, Figma, Visual Studio Code, Postman.
-* Metodologías: Ágiles (Scrum, Kanban).
+* Methodologies: Agile (Scrum, Kanban).